-In any case, the range of possible topics with a substantial connection to mathematics or its development before 450 A.D. is very large.
-The text has a decent account of the highlights of mathematics from this period, so feel free to to check it for possible topics; a list of some other possibly useful places to start with is given below.
+In any case, the range of possible topics with a substantial connection to mathematics or its development is very large.
+Feel free to check out the texts for possible topics; a list of some other possibly useful places to start with is given below.